National Security and Defense Council of Ukraine: National Security Council

-On August 23, 1994 President of Ukraine adopted new provision for the Council.
+On August 23, 1994, the President of Ukraine adopted new provision for the Council.
 After the adaptation of the Constitution of Ukraine on June 28, 1996, the provisions of the council (National Security and Defense Council of Ukraine) were outlined in the Article 107.
-Thus the National Security Council was merged with the already existing Defense Council of Ukraine and was adapted by the Presidential edict on August 30, 1996.
+Thus, the National Security Council was merged with the already existing Defense Council of Ukraine and was adapted by the Presidential edict on August 30, 1996.

 According to former secretary Andriy Klyuyev, 460 people worked at the Council in 2010, while in April 2012 the number of employees was 90.
 President Viktor Yanukovych limited the number of employees of the Council to 180 on 9 April 2012.

 The agency's membership is determined by the President, but it must include the Prime Minister of Ukraine, Minister of Defense, Minister of Internal Affairs, and the Minister of Foreign Affairs.
 The head of the council is the President of Ukraine assisted by the secretary whom they are allowed to appoint.
 In the absence of existing President of Ukraine, such as between elections, the acting chairman of the council is the Prime Minister.
 The Chairman of the Verkhovna Rada is not a member of the council, but they are allowed to participate in the meetings.
 Members of the council may also be other chairmen of government bodies of the executive branch.
 Any other individual is only allowed by special invitation from the Chairman of the Council.

 If the President resigns, the Chairman of the Verkhovna Rada becomes the acting head of the National Security and Defense Council.